Weak opening on the cards on subdued global cues

 Global markets:

-Overseas, Asian stocks are trading sharply lower on Monday as negative sentiment continues to weigh in on markets.
+Overseas, Asian stocks are trading lower on Wednesday as surging borrowing costs fed fears of a global recession.

-Japan's factory activity growth hit a 20-month low in September.
-The au Jibun Bank Flash Japan Manufacturing Purchasing Managers' Index (PMI) slipped to a seasonally adjusted 51 in September from the prior month's final of 51.5.
+Consumer inflation excluding fresh food is likely to rise this year, but the rate of increase will slow thereafter on energy prices, minutes from Bank of Japan's July meeting said.
+A few members also said inflation, excluding fresh food and energy, is unlikely to reach 2% within its projection period.

-US stocks tumbled on Friday as fears grew that a central bank prescription of raising interest rates to tame inflation will drag major economies into recession.
+Shaking investor confidence has been the collapse in sterling and UK bond prices, which could force some fund managers to sell other assets to cover resulting losses.

 Domestic markets: